Role of the Law Society’s Young Lawyers Committee

 Watch our video of our members sharing their insights and stories into the different areas of law and their advice on navigating life at university.

-The Young Lawyers Committee has a number of focus areas, which organise many of its initiatives.
-Each focus area is chaired by a member of the Committee.
+The Young Lawyers Committee has a number of sub-committees, which organise many of its initiatives.

 The group focuses on bringing events to young lawyers that encourage networking and socialising across the profession.

 These activities also encourage young lawyers to build networks and friendships in order to work towards better mental health and a sense of belonging.